User Guide

 In general, your code will only be roughly twice the size of the non-code elements of your application.

-It is often the case that the DAO class is simple, consisting only of a few single-line methods.
-In such cases, it is recommended that those DAO methods be refactored into the Action class.
+It's often the case that the DAO class is simple, consisting only of a few single-line methods.
+In such cases, it's recommended that those DAO methods be refactored into the Action class.
 This will slightly reduce the total line count.

 Directory Structure

-Although it is not required, you are highly encouraged to use the package by feature style for your package and directory structure.
-For an illustration, see the Fish & Chips Club example app.
+Although it's not required, you are highly encouraged to use the package by feature style for your package and directory structure.
+For an illustration, see the WEB4J example applications.

 There are numerous advantages to this style.
-Although it may be unfamiliar to you, it is very likely that you once you use it, you will find it superior to other styles.
+Although it may be unfamiliar to you, it's very likely that once you use it, you will find it superior to other styles.

-It is useful to treat your Action classes as the public face of each feature.
+It's useful to treat your Action classes as the public face of each feature.
 That is, the javadoc of the Action should be the entry point into the rest of the implementation.
 In particular, it should link to the actual SQL statements and JSP.
-This is implememented in Fish & Chips Club using two custom taglets.
+This is implememented in the example apps using two custom taglets.
 (Taglets are part of the javadoc tool.)

 /**